Best Mountain Bike Accessories

-Whether you’d rather be racing downhill on your favorite trail , or exploring the backcountry on a cross-country trek, mountain biking is a sport that allows you to truly explore the world around you.
+Whether you’d rather be racing downhill on your favorite trail , or exploring the backcountry on a cross-country trek, mountain biking is a sport that allows you to truly explore the world around you in a much different way than hiking.
 And like most sports of this nature, having the best mountain biking accessories at your side is a great way to make the great rides even better.
-If you’re worried about finding the right accessories for your next adventure, don’t be.
-We’ve gathered together the best on the market today and put them into this list.
-Please enjoy!
+It’s important to make sure you have a great helmet and durable tires when it comes to any type of terrain.
+After reading through our list, you will be ready to take on any pathway.

 Created from lightweight molded EPS plastic material that features superb ventilation, this helmet is tough enough to withstand most impacts, but light enough to be worn without a second thought.

-Since the weight of the helmet is minimal and the number of vents allow for maximum airflow, this is one of the most comfortable helmets we’ve seen in a long time.
+Since the weight of the helmet is minimal and the number of vents allows for maximum airflow, this is one of the most comfortable helmets we’ve seen in a long time.

 This helmet features an easy to use adjustable dial for a more customized fit around your head, allowing for both horizontal and vertical adjustment.
 We do note that we would have liked to see better adjustment choices on the chin strap.